1559 conclave: Election

-On the evening of 25 December 44 cardinals gathered in the Sistine Chapel and elected Giovanni Angelo Medici as pope by acclamation, ending the longest conclave of the 16th century.
+On the evening of 24 December, 44 cardinals gathered in the Sistine Chapel and elected Giovanni Angelo Medici as pope by acclamation, ending the longest conclave of the 16th century.
 The cardinals asked Medici, however, whether he would consent to a scrutiny on the next day.
-He replied that he would, if they stipulated that the election by acclamation on 25 December was valid and canonical.
-Next morning, therefore, a Scrutiny was held and forty-four ballots were cast; two cardinals were absent, Saraceni and du Bellay.
+He replied that he would, if they stipulated that the election by acclamation on 24 December was valid and canonical.
+The next morning, on 25 December, a Scrutiny was held and forty-four ballots were cast; two cardinals were absent, Saraceni and du Bellay.
 Medici received every vote except his own.
 He cast his votes for: François de Tournon, Rodolfo Pio di Carpi, Pedro Pacheco de Villena, Ercole Gonzaga, and Ippolito d'Este.
 This is another clear indication that the preferential ballot was being used in scrutinies, and that an elector could and did vote for more than one person on a ballot.
 Giovanni de' Medici took the name Pius IV and on the feast of the Epiphany on 6 January 1560 the Cardinal protodeacon Alessandro Farnese crowned him with the papal tiara.

 Within a week of his election Pius promulgated new regulations governing the secrecy of the conclave, to address some of the outside influence on the conclave.

 The choice of Pius IV was a reaction to the brutal rule of Paul IV and his nephews.
 Pius had nothing to do with his predecessor's pride and arrogance and he resumed and completed the Council of Trent.
 Although he had fathered three children before his consecration as pope, he kept them in obscurity and out of church governance, unlike Pope Paul III and Pope Alexander VI.
 His only cardinal-nephew was Charles Borromeo, a future saint – as for Paul IV's nephews, he showed no mercy, arresting Carlo and Alfonso in 1560 (Diomede had died just after the conclave), executing Carlo in 1561 and only pardoning Alfonso after he had spent over a year in prison.